canvasxyz/teekit/DEPLOY-RUNNER.md

 ## CI Self-Hosted Runner Instructions

+This document covers how to set up a self-hosted Github Actions runner, which you can use to create reproducible mkosi builds and measurements of the @teekit VM.

-Building VM images requires KVM virtualization support, which is not available in GitHub's standard runners, so a self-hosted runner is necessary.
+(Building VM images requires KVM virtualization support, which is not available in GitHub's standard runners, so a self-hosted runner is required.)

 ### Requirements